matarnieu/ssdp_adaptive_filtering/README.md

 HOW TO USE OPTIMIZE_PARAMS.PY:
-- Note: Has to be executed from the project directory as:
+Note: Has to be executed from the project directory as:

 python run_scripts/optimize_params.py

+In order to set up the optimization, change optimize_params.txt as follows:

 - Put the name of the folder in which the results will be stored under ## NAME ##.
     - The results will be stored in the folder results/optimize_params/<name>